collocations.org

 be credited to sb

-be generally/widely credited with sth
+be generally credited with sth, be widely credited with sth

 He is widely credited with having started the Middle East peace process.

-3. believe
+3. (BrE) believe

-VERB + CREDIT
+VERB + credit

 I could hardly credit it when she told me she was leaving.